one-bash/one.bash/README.md

 `ONE_LINKS_CONF` is a bash function that returns a filepath of [dotbot][] config.

-It receives a parameter that is current OS.
+This function receives a parameter that is current OS.
 So you can manage different ONE_LINKS_CONF for different OS (such as MacOS, Linux).

 [dotbot][] is used to manage symbol links of dotfiles (or any files).
 You can use the [dotfiles from one.share][one.share] or from your own dotfiles.